 The Board of Directors of the PTESF will consist of the appointed individual Trustees from the Board of Trustees of the Pembina Trails School Division (the "School Division") and such other individuals as may be appointed by that Board of Trustees.
 The PTESF proposes to support a wide range of academic, athletic and artistic experiences for students in the Pembina Trails School Division schools.
 The value to students of extending these experiences beyond the Division and the Province of Manitoba and in national or international events is recognized.
-It will be the aim of the PTESF to financially assist those students who attain outstanding performance in school program activities relating to costs associated with educational workshops, clinics, seminars, travel, housing and food so that students with an exceptional academic achievement will be able to participate in activities beyond the school level at national or international levels.
+It will be the aim of the PTESF to financially assist those students who attain outstanding performance in school program activities and who are selected to represent the Division in province-wide, nation-wide, or world-wide activities relating to costs associated with educational workshops, clinics, seminars, travel, housing and food so that students with an exceptional academic achievement will be able to participate in activities beyond the school level at national or international levels.
 It is intended that the students be chosen or selected or qualify for these activities at the school, divisional, regional and provincial level.
 Activities may be of an academic, athletic or artistic nature.
 The PTESF will also receive donations from parents, community members and businesses for the purpose of providing or improving educational facilities, classroom equipment, supplementary educational programs or field trips and other educational pursuits.

 The School Division established pursuant to the provisions of the Public Schools' Act and has the responsibility of providing elementary and secondary public school education in the areas commonly known as Fort Garry, Fort Richmond, Richmond West, Whyte Ridge, Waverley Heights, Waverley West, Charleswood, Tuxedo, Linden Woods and Ridgewood South.
 The School Division covers an area of approximately 320 square kilometres in Winnipeg, Manitoba, serving a population of approximately 100,000 people.
-There are approximately 15,000 students enrolled in elementary and secondary schools in the School Division.
+There are approximately 16,000 students enrolled in elementary and secondary schools in the School Division.
 Financial administration of the PTESF will be under the supervision of the Secretary-Treasurer of the School Division.